 \section{Conclusion}

 We introduce query circuit discovery, the task of identifying the information flow within an LLM responsible for answering an input query.
-We first formalize the task and distinguish it from capability circuit discovery, then discuss its technical challenges and propose methods to address them.
-Specifically, we introduce NDF as a more reliable evaluation metric for assessing query circuits and explore BoN sampling for discovering faithful query circuits.
-Experiments show that even for complex queries, compact sub-networks within the LLM can still recover much of the model’s behavior, establishing BoN as a useful technique and query circuit discovery as a promising direction for explaining LLM decisions.
-We discuss limitations and future work in Appendix~\ref{sup: limitation and future work}.
+We formalize the task, distinguish it from capability circuit discovery, identify its technical challenges, and introduce methods to tackle them.
+In particular, we propose NDF as a more reliable metric for evaluating circuit faithfulness and BoN sampling as a simple technique for discovering faithful query circuits.
+Experiments reveal compact sub-networks within the model that recover much of its performance even for complex queries, establishing BoN as a useful method and query circuit discovery as a promising direction for explaining LLM decisions.